sanyaade-teachings/pippi/README.md

 Feature release, mostly:

+- Added a helper for async rendering with `multiprocessing.Pool`
+- `SoundBuffer`s can now be pickled (enables passing them between processes)
+- `SoundBuffer` can be initialized (and spread across channels) from a normal python list
-- more interpolation modes
+- More interpolation modes (in progress)
-- support pysndfile extra options for reading chunks / offsets from disk
+- Support pysndfile extra options for reading chunks / offsets from disk (todo)
-- unit conversion helpers for time
+- Unit conversion helpers for time (todo)

 ### 2.0.0 - Alpha 6-8